Authentication in Nuxt.js using Laravel Sanctum

 },

-strategy in the auth section, let's proceed for creating a login page for our Nuxt app.
+After adding the local strategy in the auth section, let's proceed to creating a login page for our Nuxt app.

 Creating a login page